Sign up for a Free 30 Day Trial of G Suite Business and get Free Admin support from Google Certified Deployment Specialists.

 Tip 5: Leverage Google’s Single Sign-On

 Single sign-on is a powerful tool for Google Workspace users that are interested in updating and enhancing their security strategy.
 As part of the Cloud Identity package of tools from Google, Single Sign-On ensures that your employees can have easy and instant access to a range of powerful integrated apps.

 With Single Sign-on, you can reduce the risk of people using dangerous low-strength passwords to access essential tools on your network.
 That’s because your customers will only have to remember a single master password to get access to everything that they need.
 Additionally, you can also have more control over the apps and services that your team members are using.
 As an administrator, you’ll be able to double-check that every app in your employees’ list is properly secured and robust.

 Single Sign-On is a useful feature to have when you want to enforce security policies in your workplace, without harming the experience for your end-user.
 You can get new and existing employees up and running in a matter of minutes and reduce the impact on your IT and help-desk teams all at the same time.

 Tip 6: Implement Multi-Factor Authentication

-If you’ve heard of tools like Single Sign-On for the G-Suite, then you’re probably at least partially familiar with multi-factor authentication too.
+If you’ve heard of tools like Single Sign-On for the Google Workspace, then you’re probably at least partially familiar with multi-factor authentication too.
 With MFA, you can enhance the security and safety of your entire cloud environment and productivity suite.
 Multi-factor authentication ensures that your team members have more protection than just the basic password and username combo.